Proven-Paradox/shaper-system/Handbook.md

 Effect: The target gains one point on the Offensive Track.
 Special: If you pay the Overload cost, you may use this ability as a minor action.
 Description: A simple boost to an ally’s damage dealing potential.
 This can be shouting orders or encouragement, magically altering the sharpness or weight of a weapon, deploying a device that overcharges their systems, invoking the favor of a god of war, and other such effects.

-**Slow**
-Attack/Spell [Curse] [Overload] (See Special)
-Action: Major (Overload Minor)
-Prerequisites: None
-Range: Medium
-Targets: One enemy
-Cost: 1 MP (Overload 4 MP)
-Duration: None
-Effect: The target loses one point on the Mobility Track.
-Special: If you pay the Overload cost, you may use this ability as a minor action.
-You may use this either as an Attack (using your Physical Attack and targeting your opponent’s Physical Defense) or a Spell (using your Mental Attack to target you’re opponent’s Mental Defense).
-Description: A simple but effective way to slow a foe.
-This could be a crippling curse, deploying a repulsion field, manipulating gravity so that they feel heavier, and other similar effects.

 **Expose**
 Attack/Spell [Curse] [Overload] (See Special)